euroargodev/argoonlineschool/paper.md

 ---
-title: 'The Argo Online School (AoS): An e-learning tool to get started with Argo'
+title: 'The Argo Online School: An e-learning tool to get started with Argo'
 tags:
  - Jupyter Notebooks
  - Oceanography